 Speech-language therapy is that technique that changes the lives of children who have issues relating to social interaction, understanding language, and communicating effectively.
-Therapy helps in effective expression through the development of the mentioned areas, enhancing self-esteem and quality of life in children.

 Many children struggle with speech-language issues, such as delayed speech, difficulty forming sounds, or challenges in understanding and using language.Speech delays, hearing difficulties, and autism spectrum disorder all contribute to these challenges.
 However, substantial progress can be made with the correct therapies.